dsr-lab/numpy_cnn/README.md

 ## TODO
 * Add bias to convolutional layers
 * complete the documentation by adding examples for better understanding the math
-* remove some configuration flags useful for the project presentation only
+* remove some configuration flags (used during for the project presentation)
+* remove math sample from comments code (used during for the project presentation)